 The primary method of fault detection is roughly the same now as it was fifty years ago.
-A single ring of magnetically-permeable metal wound with many turns of small gauge wire (a current transformer or toroid), surrounds all of the current-carrying conductors.
-Whether single or three phase power, if there is more current supplied to the load than is returned to the source, this sensing toroid produces a low voltage in the windings.
+A single ring of magnetically-permeable metal wound with many turns of small gauge wire, a current transformer or toroid, surrounds all of the current-carrying conductors (Fig. 1).
+Whether single or three-phase power, if there is more current supplied to the load than is returned to the source, this sensing toroid produces a low voltage in the windings.
 This voltage is amplified and eventually used to trigger an action such as energizing a solenoid to open a set of contacts.
-Figure 1 depicts a sensor with an internal toroid used to open the coil of a contactor.

-Another way to detect ground fault current is to place a toroid over each conductor and connect the secondaries together, with a sensing device installed to monitor the resulting circuit.
+Another way to detect ground fault current is to place a toroid over each conductor and connect the secondaries together, with a sensing device installed to monitor the resulting circuit (Fig. 2).
 Each toroid or current transformer must be rated to handle the maximum current in each conductor.
 The accuracy of this multiple toroid method is inherently less precise than using a single toroid due to manufacturing and material tolerances.
 It is nearly impossible to make a current sensor which can accurately detect and measure extremely low level current while also measuring the primary current magnitude.
 As an example, if the primary circuit draws 200 amps, the sensor may report that 200 amps as a value between 198 and 202 amps (1% accuracy).
-Using a toroid designed to measure 0.003 to 0.10 amps could report a 30mA fault as a level between 29 and 31 mA (1% accuracy).
-(Fig. 2)
+Using a toroid designed to measure 0.003 to 0.10 amps could report a 30 mA fault as a level between 29 and 31 mA (1% accuracy).

-Still another detection method can be employed when the need is to monitor the entire load of a machine or distribution panel supplied by a wye (star) connected transformer and bonded to earth at this location.
+Still another detection method that can be used when the need is to monitor the entire load of a machine or distribution panel supplied by a wye (star) connected transformer and bonded to earth at this location (Fig. 3).
 Passing only the bonding conductor through a ground fault sensor will perform the same function as using a large toroid over all the conductors in order to detect an imbalance in the vector sum of the feeding circuit phase angles, and thus equating to a ground fault.
-(Fig. 3)